h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 ## Configuration of ALPN for RADIUS/1.1

-Clients or servers supporting this specification can do so by extending their TLS configuration through the addition of a new configuration flag, called "Version" here.
+Clients or servers supporting this specification can do so by extending their TLS configuration through the addition of a new configuration variable, called "Version" here.
 The exact name given below does not need to be used, but it is RECOMMENDED that administrative interfaces or programming interfaces use a similar name in order to provide consistent terminology.
-This flag controls how the implementation signals use of this protocol via ALPN.
+This variable controls how the implementation signals use of this protocol via ALPN.

-When set, this flag contains the list of permitted RADIUS versions as numbers, e.g. "1.0" or "1.1".
+When set, this variable should contain the list of permitted RADIUS versions as numbers, e.g. "1.0" or "1.1".
 The implementation may allow multiple values in one variable, or allow multiple variables, or instead use two configuration for "minimum" and "maximum" allowed versions.
 We assume here that there is one variable, which can contain either no value, or else a list of one or more versions which the current implementation supports.
 In this specification, the possible values, ALPN strings, and corresponding interpretations are:

 ~~~~
-Flag Value  |   ALPN String(s)       | Interpretation
+Value       |   ALPN String(s)       | Interpretation
 ------------------------------------------------------
 unset       |                        | no ALPN strings are sent.
 1.0         | radius/1.0             | require historic RADIUS/TLS